 What is Business Analytics?

 The process of turning data into insights to enhance company choices is known as business analytics.
-Some methods used to extract insights from data include data management, data visualisation, predictive modelling, data mining, forecasting simulation, and efficiency.
+Some methods used to extract insights from data include data management, data visualization, predictive modeling, data mining, forecasting simulation, and efficiency.

 Analytics is necessary to understand the needs of a customer.
 To provide predictions for the future, the business employs data visualization.
 Developing decisions and making plans are aided by these insights.
 Enterprise growth is driven by business analytics, which tracks performance.